Educational Background/Training

 About the Artist/Ensemble

 Blythe King leads a diversified life in the arts.
 She works as an educator, mentor, collaborator, program director, and practicing artist.
 Blythe’s collage work has exhibited regularly in Virginia through the Richmond Public Library, Quirk, Eric Schindler Gallery, and the Virginia Museum of Contemporary Art.
 She has also been showcased by the The Griffin Museum of Photography in Massachusetts and the Hillyer in Washington DC.
 Most recently, she was awarded a 2022-23 Artist Fellowship from the Virginia Commission for the Arts.
 In 2021, Blythe launched Open Space Education in response to the growing need for equitable access to nature, art education, and alternative modes of learning for Richmond youth.
 Blythe’s academic background combines an MA in Buddhism and Art from the University of Colorado, with undergraduate studies in Japanese religion and art at the University of Richmond.
-She currently serves as Vice President on the board of Richmond Zen.
+She currently serves as President on the board of Richmond Zen.

 Educational Program Description